AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 At the beginning of each epoch, the committee will be selected by shuffling the validator set, and round-robining over them.

+The validator set will be selected by the multisig.

 Each validator will be assigned a slot in the epoch, and will be responsible for proposing a block in that slot.

 The exact number of sequencers will be determined via stress tests, modeling, and feedback from the community.

 Part of the deliverable for this milestone will be an analysis of network performance based on the sequencer set size.

+### SPRTN v1.0.0 Prover Selection

+At the beginning of each epoch, a single prover will be selected to generate proofs for the blocks in the epoch.

+The list of available provers will be determined by the multisig.

 ### SPRTN v1.0.0 Incentives